 If your plight is shared with others, then plan to huddle up if the circumstances trend negative.

-Hopefully you’ve happened on this article before you become snowbound.
+Hopefully, you’ve happened to read this article before you become snowbound.
 If so, there’s a lot you can do to make sure you’re equipped to handle the situation if it ever occurs.

 Keeping survival items in your car throughout the winter is the best possible defense.
 Winter survival and mobility items include: